galvin96/vihu96/index.md

 layout: default
 ---

-Experienced full-stack developer with a focus on innovation, architecture and properly designed software.
-Interested in blockchain, scalable distributed systems, service oriented architecture and messaging middleware.
-I am a leadership, friendly, informal and open minded person.
+Experienced full-stack developer with a focus on innovation, architecture and well-designed software.
+Blockchain, scalable distributed systems, service-oriented architecture, and messaging middleware are things that interest me.
+I am a leader, a friend, a pioneer, and a person with an open mind.

 # MY SKILLS